 Day 3 – Tanai Lieng Saka

-Khmer New Year is traditionally the only time when young and teenage Cambodian boys and girls are supposed to play together.
+Cambodian New Year (Khmer New Year) is traditionally the only time when young and teenage Cambodian boys and girls are supposed to play together.
 Young men also take this as an opportunity to look for possible brides.
 These are some of the many traditional games that are played during this time, mainly by younger Cambodians, but sometimes by adults too.

 To play this game a group of children arranges themselves in a circle sitting on the floor.
 One of the children holding a ‘kanseng‘, a Cambodian towel twisted into a ball, sings a song whilst running around the circle.
 They then try to secretly put the kanseng behind one of the other children, without them noticing.
 If they notice, they grab the kanseng and hits the person next to them with it.

-The social and religious traditions of Khmer New Year are these days mixed up with the madness of modern day Khmer New Year, especially in Siem Reap which has become a tourist hub for travellers visiting the Angkor Archaeological Complex.
+The social and religious traditions of Khmer New Year are these days, mixed up with the madness of modern-day Khmer New Year.
+Especially for Khmer New Year in Siem Reap which has become a tourist hub for travellers visiting the Angkor Archaeological Complex.
 It gets really busy so if you want a choice of accommodation make sure you book it well in advance.

-The same goes for booking transport to and around Cambodia, don’t leave it to late to book.
+The same goes for booking transport to and around Cambodia, don’t leave it too late to book.